Keyboard layout

-A keyboard layout is any specific physical, visual, or functional arrangement of the keys, legends, or key-meaning associations (respectively) of a computer keyboard, mobile phone, or other computer-controlled typographic keyboard.
-Standard keyboard layouts vary depending on their intended writing system, language, and use case, and some hobbyists and manufacturers create non-standard layouts to match their individual preferences, or for extended functionality.
+A keyboard layout is any specific physical, visual, or functional arrangement of key switches, legends, or key mapping (respectively) of a keyboard.
+Layouts are used on computer keyboards, for virtual keyboards (including mobile phones or other touchscreens), or other typographic input devices.
+Standard layouts vary depending on their intended writing system, language, and use case.
+Some hobbyists and designers create alternative layouts to better suit individual preferences or to extend functionality.

-Physical layout is the actual positioning of keys on a keyboard.
-Visual layout is the arrangement of the legends (labels, markings, engravings) that appear on those keys.
-Functional layout is the arrangement of the key-meaning association or keyboard mapping, determined in software, of all the keys of a keyboard; it is this (rather than the legends) that determines the actual response to a key press.
+Layouts can be described in several ways depending on form or function.
+A physical layout is the positioning of physical keys on a keyboard.
+The arrangement of keycap legends, such as markings or labels, is described as a visual layout.
+Keyboard mapping represents a functional layout, or the association of keys with their action when pressed.
+This is configured in software or firmware, and determines the action upon one or multiple key presses, regardless of key appearance.

 Modern computer keyboards are designed to send a scancode to the operating system (OS) when a key is pressed or released.
 This code reports only the key's row and column, not the specific character engraved on that key.
 The OS converts the scancode into a specific binary character code using a "scancode to character" conversion table, called the keyboard mapping table.
 This means that a physical keyboard may be dynamically mapped to any layout without switching hardware components—merely by changing the software that interprets the keystrokes.
 Often, (Note: depending on OS and (where applicable) institutional policy.) a user can change keyboard mapping in system settings.
 In addition, software may be available to modify or extend keyboard functionality.
 (Note: Using, for example, AltGr to add a third and fourth function to each key; the AltGr key may itself be a reassignment of the right-hand Alt key.)
 Thus the symbol shown on the physical key-top need not be the same as appears on the screen or goes into a document being typed.
-Modern USB keyboards are plug-and-play; they communicate their (default) visual layout to the OS when connected (though the user is still able to reset this at will).
+Most modern USB and wireless keyboards are plug-and-play, and communicate their (default) visual layout to the OS when connected.
+Some keyboards have firmware which can configure layouts, as well as customize lighting and other functions.